H&M to sell second-hand clothes at London store | Technology

 With the European Union planning new regulation to crack down on textile waste in the bloc, H&M has said it is "part of the problem" and that the way fashion is produced and consumed needs to change.
 The "PRE-LOVED" womenswear collection, at H&M's Regent Street store, will include garments from several other brands and designers as well as H&M group brands, which include Arket, Cos, Monki, and Weekday.

-H&M plans to sell second-hand clothes and accessories at its flagship store in London from Oct.
-5, as pressure increases on fast fashion companies to curb their environmental impact by encouraging the reuse and recycling of garments.
-With the European Union planning new regulation to crack down on textile waste in the bloc, H&M has said it is "part of the problem" and that the way fashion is produced and consumed needs to change.

-The "PRE-LOVED" womenswear collection, at H&M's Regent Street store, will include garments from several other brands and designers as well as H&M group brands, which include Arket, Cos, Monki, and Weekday.
+It will be the second H&M store to offer second-hand clothes, after Barcelona which opened earlier this year.
+H&M also has an online second-hand offering in Sweden and Germany.
 The autumn-winter 2023 collection of the second-hand offerings will include metallic dresses and shirts, trench coats, and "trendy knits", H&M said, with new items added every day.

-H&M did not immediately respond to a query about pricing and how the garments would be sourced.
-The retailer launched a clothing rental service at its Regent Street store in November last year.
-Peer-to-peer resale of second-hand garments has become big business, with online platforms like thredUP, Vinted, and Depop multiplying and brands following suit by launching their own services.
+The garments will be sourced from Flamingos Vintage Kilo, a company that runs second-hand vintage clothes stores in Europe and the United States, and will be priced from 29.99 pounds ($37) to 189 pounds, H&M said.
+H&M launched a clothing rental service at its Regent Street store in November last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)